Core Energy Desks · Trading Desk

 4. Balancing Rules That Kill P&L

-5. Nominations, Renominations & Cut-Offs
+5. Nominations, Renominations and Cut-Offs

-6. Capacity Rights & Firm vs Interruptible
+6. Capacity Rights: Firm vs Interruptible

 7. Basis Risk in Gas Markets